 How to get around in Mexico

-Now that you know all the beaches you will be visiting in Mexico, among all the amazing places to visit in Mexico you must definitely include a couple of beaches.
+Now that you know all the beaches you will be visiting in Mexico, among all the amazing places to visit in Mexico, you must definitely include a couple of beaches.

 Traveling in Mexico by bus

 If you’re using buses as your primary travel mode, it’s quite easy to get around.
-The huge network of busses goes almost everywhere you would want to go.
+The huge network of buses goes almost everywhere you would want to go.

-In Northern Mexico, Estrella Blanca is the bus service that is very reliable, despite not being too luxurious.
+In Northern Mexico, Estrella Blanca is a bus service that is very reliable, despite not being too luxurious.
 In the Southern part of Mexico, ADO has comfortable buses and a very strictly maintained operation going.

 Mind that in Baja California busses are not so reliable so that is one place where renting a car is much more convenient.